datastaxdevs/workshop-streaming-game/README.md

 You can now *start the API* in this console:

-    uvicorn api:app --reload
+    uvicorn api:app

 You should see the API start and log some messages in the console, in particular

     INFO:     Application startup complete.
+    INFO:     Uvicorn running on http://127.0.0.1:8000 (Press CTRL+C to quit)

-Congratulations: they API is up and is ready to accept client requests.
+Congratulations: the API is up and is ready to accept client requests.
 Leave it running and turn your attention to the client.

 > Note: this is how you start the API in a development environment.
 To deploy